Kiley Reid

 About Kiley Reid

-Kiley Reid is the instant New York Times-bestselling author of Such a Fun Age, a critically acclaimed new novel that shines a bright light on the subtle, yet deeply impactful aspects of race and privilege in America.
 Reid earned her MFA from the Iowa Writers’ Workshop and has been described as an exciting new voice in the literary scene.
-In honest and compelling talks, Reid weaves together her writing methods with the process of writing about timely, relevant issues like race and class with unflinching honesty.
+In honest and compelling talks, Reid weaves together insights into her craft with the process of writing about timely, relevant issues like race and class with unflinching honesty.

 Contact us for more information about booking Kiley Reid for your next event.